Dondi E. Costin: Early life and education

 Costin was born in Wilmington, North Carolina.
 He attended Emsley A. Laney High School and then the United States Air Force Academy, receiving a bachelor's degree in operations research.
 After graduating, he was commissioned a second lieutenant in 1986.

 He received his Masters of Divinity from Southwestern Baptist Theological Seminary, Fort Worth, Texas.
 He also holds Doctor of Ministry and Doctor of Philosophy degrees from the Southern Baptist Theological Seminary, Louisville, Kentucky, as well as a Master of Arts in Counseling from Liberty University.
 His military education was also at the U.S. Air Force Academic Instructor School, the Squadron Officer School, and the Air War College.

 Career

 Military career

 Costin served as a squadron-level scientific analyst evaluating air-to-ground precision guided munitions, chief of scientific analysis on a major command headquarters staff, and assistant professor of aerospace studies.
 He completed a competitive category transfer into the Air Force Chaplain Corps in 1996.

 Costin has since served as Protestant chaplain for Air Force Basic Military Training, flight line chaplain and then senior flight line chaplain for both special operations and conventional forces in Europe, senior Protestant chaplain, readiness instructor/ evaluator preparing Chaplain Corps personnel for worldwide deployment, Air Staff branch chief, wing chaplain, command chaplain for the air component mission in Southwest Asia, and command chaplain for Pacific Air Forces.
-An ordained Southern Baptist minister, Costin is endorsed by the Liberty Baptist Fellowship to serve as an Air Force Chaplain.
-He was double promoted from the rank of colonel to major general to assume the position of Chief of Chaplains in August 2015.
+An ordained Southern Baptist minister, was double promoted from the rank of colonel to major general to assume the position of Chief of Chaplains in August 2015.